smacademic/project-cgkm/docs/Normalization-and-Optimization-of-Schema.md

 | UID | AID | Title | Description | Parent Arc |
 | --- | --- | --- | --- | --- |

-**Candidate Keys:** UID is the only candidate key because AID is a FK and the remaining attributes or any combination of AID with the remaining attributes do not guarantee uniqueness.
+**Candidate Keys:** AID is the only candidate key because UID is a FK and the remaining attributes or any combination of AID with the remaining attributes do not guarantee uniqueness.

 ### Functional Dependencies:

-(UID, AID) -> Tile
+AID -> Tile

-(UID, AID) -> Description
+AID -> Description

-(UID, AID) -> Parent Arc
+AID -> Parent Arc

 **1NF:** Arc is already in first normal form because there are no composite attributes in this table and all non-key attributes depend on a key-attribute.